madisonfisher/VBA-challenge_MBF/README.md

 1_bonus pictures: screenshots are of the output for each year

 2_code: contains both the main homework file and the bonus code seperatly

-3_executed excels: contians the practice and main excel with the code in 2_code executed in them